 Introduction

-The CGIAR Performance and Results Framework is built on the understanding that CGIAR research and supporting activities (e.g. capacity building; networking) contribute to impact within systems, in combination with other actors and processes.
+The CGIAR Performance and Results Management Framework is built on the understanding that CGIAR research and supporting activities (e.g. capacity building; networking) contribute to impact within systems, in combination with other actors and processes.
 Strategic research Initiative planning and design need to determine priority research questions in light of political and other practical considerations.
-Initiative delivery needs to consider who will use research outputs and how, and what the Initiative can do through its Work Packages to facilitate and advance the use and the influence of its research.
+Initiative delivery needs to consider who will use research outputs and how, and what the Initiative can do through its Work Packages (WPs) to facilitate and advance the use and the influence of its research.
 And Initiative managers and researchers themselves need tools to monitor and evaluate progress and learn from experience.
 Theory of Change (ToC) modelling provides a systematic framework for Initiative design, monitoring and evaluation.
 This guidance note begins with an overview of ToC concepts and elements as they are used in OneCGIAR.
 It then discusses the process and provides suggestions on how to develop ToCs at different scales, and concludes with an overview of how ToCs will be evaluated.
-A glossary of terms is provided as Appendix A. Appendix B provides a set of facilitating questions for developing a ToC, with emphasis on the Work Package level.
+A glossary of terms is provided as Appendix A. Appendix B provides a set of facilitating questions for developing a ToC, with emphasis on the WP level.
 Appendix C provides a standardized template for OneCGIAR ToCs.

 What is a ToC